+Focus area

-Focus area 3(ii): Is the program design and delivery high quality and based on evidence of what works?
+Is the program design and delivery high quality and based on evidence of what works?

-Does the program provide a learning development process that takes into account the needs, career stage, prior learning and context of individual participants?
+Q: Does the program provide a learning development process that takes into account the needs, career stage, prior learning and context of individual participants?
 Is the content and curricular design coherent and grounded in evidence-based research?

-A priority for Australian program providers, noted in a recent review of programs, is the creation of a coherent content and curricular design.
-The following questions may help providers evaluate their program:
+A priority for Australian program providers, noted in a recent review of programs, is the creation of a coherent content and curricular design.55 The following questions may help providers evaluate their program:

-- Does the course content build on participants' existing skills, knowledge and capabilities? - Are the program content and learning activities logically sequenced so participants can progressively build their skills?
+- Does the course content build on participants' existing skills, knowledge and capabilities? - Are the program content and learning activities logically sequenced so participants can progressively build their skills? - Do the program's learning activities support the content being delivered?
+For example, are there applied learning projects that are aligned to program content and participants' skill development?